Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: A Plancherel formula for

 It is under this form that we will describe the Plancherel decomposition for $L^2(G_n(F)\backslash G_n(E))$ in the next section.

-Actually, we don't even need to assume that the hermitian forms $(.,.)_{X,\pi}$ are positive definite i.e. once \ref{eq 1 Planch formula} is satisfied then the forms $(.,.)_{X,\pi}$ are automatically positive semi-definite for $\mu_X$-almost all $\pi$.
-This is the content of \cite[Proposition 6.1.1]{SV} in the $p$-adic case and actually the proof of {\em loc. cit.} works verbatim in the Archimedean case provided we replace each occurrence of ``the Bernstein center" in it by ``Arthur's multiplier algebra" (\cite{Art2}, \cite{Del}).
+Actually, we don't even need to assume $(.,.)_{X,\pi}$ to be a semi-positive scalar product: once \eqref{eq 1 Planch formula} is satisfied for some continuous $G(F)$-invariant Hermitian forms $(.,.)_{X,\pi}$ factorizing through $\cS(X(F))\to \cS(X(F))_\pi$ then these forms are automatically semi-positive scalar products (for $\mu_X$-almost all $\pi$).
+This is the content of \cite[Proposition 6.1.1]{SV} in the $p$-adic case.
+The proof of {\em loc. cit.} actually also applies in the Archimedean case provided we replace each occurrence of ``the Bernstein center'' in it by ``Arthur's multiplier algebra'' (\cite{Art2}, \cite{Del}).
 We will actually need this result in a slightly different form but for which the proof of {\em loc. cit.} is still valid and we content ourself to state it referring however the interested reader to Lemma \ref{lem separation} for a similar kind of argument.